1broseidon/promptext/docs/docs/getting-started.md

 - **Linux/macOS**: No additional requirements
 - **Windows**:
   - PowerShell 5.1 or higher
-  - Administrator rights (for system-wide installation) or user account (for user installation)
 - **Go Installation**: Go 1.22 or higher (if installing via `go install`)

 ### Installation Methods